zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-faq-troubleshooting.md

 ms.reviewer: jushiman
 ---

-# Instance Mix Frequently Asked Questions and Troubleshooting
+# Virtual machine scale sets with instance mix frequently asked questions and troubleshooting

 ## Frequently Asked Questions
 ### Can I use Spot and Standard VMs with Instance Mix?